 Engineering graduates pursue careers in many related fields where licensure is not required.
 Engineering graduates are more likely to be employed in a non-engineering occupation that normally requires a university degree than in an engineering occupation.
 These occupations include jobs in information technology, systems planning, technical sales, technical inspection and approval, as well as general management.
 Yet the employment data also suggest a significant degree of under-employment among engineering graduates.
 While 90% of engineering graduates were employed three years after graduation - most often in a permanent position - a substantial portion (39%) were employed in a field not closely related to their education.
 Data further indicate that 17% of graduates believed they were overqualified for their jobs.
-The pattern of non-engineering employment and potential under-employment is evident for both graduates of Canadian engineering programs and graduates of non-Canadian engineering programs, although the pattern is more marked for graduates of non-Canadian engineering programs.
+The pattern of non-engineering employment and potential under-employment is evident for both graduates of Canadian engineering programs and graduates of non-Canadian engineering programs.